 - Lab Use Data: CLM partners automatically get access to a suite of usage reports to examine lab/classroom use by semester, day, or hour.

 - Keyserver: An optional component that allows for application usage tracking and has the ability to allow pooling of software licenses using concurrent, if allowed by the applications EULA.
 This component is licensed per workstation and also has a yearly renewal cost.

-- Printing chargeback: ITS Printing Service is easily deployed in CLM.
+- Printing Control: ITS Printing Service is easily deployed in CLM.

 - Power Management: CLM machines by default use BigFix to implement aggressive power settings.
 Podiums by default use moderately aggressive power settings.
 A unit can decide to customize these settings, if they desire to do so.